innoave/rincon/rincon/README.md

 [rincon_aql API]: https://docs.rs/rincon_aql
 [rincon_test_helper API]: https://docs.rs/rincon_test_helper

 The [rincon] [crate] itself does not provide any functionality.
-It is just meant as an entry point for the [Rincon project] which aims to provide a complete [ArangoDB] driver for [Rust].
+It is meant as an entry point for the [Rincon project] which aims to provide a complete [ArangoDB] driver for [Rust].

 The [Rincon project] provides several crates.
 You can choose which functionality you want for your